janpaulpl/diffeq-lang/README.md

 ## Workflow

-### Skeleton: We love math; Declaration of differential equations and how many data types we need.
+### Skeleton: We love math; Declaration of differential equations and how we will use/integrate them.

 > *Disclaimer*: Those marked with a *?* are too sketch to be done (aka partial differentiation too complex to complete).
 >